gnewton/k22_posters/README.md

+An experimental Covid side project, so improve my Postscript skills.

 # Klingon K-22 Postscript Posters
 Raw Postscript posters featuring the Klingon [K-22 "Bird of Prey"](https://www.ststcsolda.space/klingons/K-22/K-22.html)

 All posters written in raw Postscript without any other tools.

-K-22 outline used in all posters converted to Postscript by eye.
+K-22 outline used in all posters converted to Postscript by eye/hand.

 Builds PDF and PNG images.